“Bitcoin Better Investment than Gold," Winklevoss Says to Dave Portnoy Over Talks on Elon Musk’s Plans to Mine Gold in Space

 “Gold is a problem because the supply isn’t fixed like Bitcoin.
 There are billions of dollars of gold floating in asteroids around this planet.”

 In the interview, which generated over 500,000 views on Twitter, Cameron Winklevoss emphasized that for his twin brother and him, Bitcoin was like “internet gold”, which is in parallel to what BTC enthusiasts call the digital cryptocurrency these days - “digital gold.”

-Winklevoss thinks that Elon Musk will out his plans of mining gold from asteroids in space.
+Winklevoss thinks that Elon Musk will definitely carry out his plans of mining gold from asteroids in space.
 Following that logic, when that happens, gold will suddenly become worthless, due to its overflow of supply.
 In contract, there will only ever be 21 million Bitcoin tokens.
 As gold does not have a fixed supply, Winklevoss hypothesizes that Musk will potentially “destroy gold.”
 He further said, “Gold is for boomers who don’t understand that.”

 JP Morgan Chase: Bitcoin or Gold?

 In a study done by JP Morgan Chase, the strategist team behind the US bank found that older investors have a tendency to invest in gold, while millennials and young investors favored cryptocurrency and tech-related stocks more.

 With COVID-19 still looming and investors looking for safe-haven assets, the survey found that older investors trusted the traditional safe-haven asset - gold- more as a hedge.
 As for millennials, they tended to invest in Bitcoin and tech investment stocks more, despite BTC’s high volatility.
 In other words, with high volatility comes high risk, but the younger generation was willing to take that chance to potentially gain a high return.

 Elon Musk Wants to Conquer Gold in Space